The Library is situated on the first floor of the Maths/Science/English block.

 Usual Library opening times below:

-The Library is open to everyone at break and before and after school for homework and revision on a Tuesday, Wednesday and Thursday.
+The Library is open to everyone at break and lunch as well as before and after school for homework and revision on a Tuesday, Wednesday and Thursday.

 Their roles include: